 Our linear minds demand and desire a modicum of control over expectations and outcomes.
 It is in the nature of the mind to interpret the events and happenings of life, to decipher, encode and translate what’s going on into the language we’re most familiar with, at our current level of acceptance and understanding.

 You can see how this is problematic.
 It reveals the inherent fallibility of preconditions and of programming.
-Who is responsible for the conscious awareness to be able to undo and release the handcuffs of incomplete, maligned, distorted and dysfunctional conditions?
+Who is responsible for fostering the conscious awareness in order to undo and release the binds of incomplete, maligned, distorted and dysfunctional conditions?

 Who else is there?

-To exist and to engage in this multidimensional game of life effortlessly, is to reclaim your sovereign, infinite creator’s will.
+To exist and to engage effortlessly in this multidimensional game of life, is to reclaim your sovereign, infinite creator’s will.

 It’s a discipline and it’s a liberation, all wrapped in One.